12amogha/vastra.ai/Documentation.md

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-**Note:** Output of the Emerging Trend Identification model serves as the input for the Influencer Collaboration Recommendation Model.
+**Note:** Output of the Emerging Trend Identification model serves as the input for the Influencer Collaboration Selection Recommendation Model.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-### Influencer Collaboration Recommendation Model
+### Influencer Collaboration Selection Recommendation Model

 **Input:**
 - BrandName